Healing Writer Burnout

 Writer burnout is a cousin to writer’s block, with a few key differences.
 Both states leave you feeling like you should write, you need to write, but you just can’t.
 Writer’s block is slightly easier to tackle.
 There are detours—ways to reset your brain—so you can get back on track.
 But burnout?
 It’s a deeper kind of writing exhaustion.
 Maybe you consistently have to write on deadline or with a due date nipping at your heels.
 Maybe you’ve been struggling with the same block for months.
 Or maybe you’ve been working on the same manuscript for years, and feel like you just can’t look at it anymore.
-Over the course of this two-part series, I’ll share five tips that’ll help you recover from writer burnout.
+I’ll share five tips that’ll help you recover from writer burnout.

 UNPLUG FROM YOUR PROJECT